Sagar-Mane/Social-Networking-Application/README.md

 # Social-Networking-Application
 ## Description
 ### About
 Android Mobile Application with full fledged social features.
-App will interact with the server hosted in the cloud.
+App will interact with the server (Node Express Server) hosted on AWS.
 ### Features
 * Sign Up
   * Sign Up with Email